wix/stylable/packages/stylable/site/docs/getting-started/react-integration.md

 layout: docs
 ---

-Use Stylable React integration from `wix-react-tools` to set a **Stylable** stylesheet for a React component or stateless functional component (SFC).
+Use Stylable React integration from [wix-react-tools](https://github.com/wix/wix-react-tools) to set a **Stylable** stylesheet for a React component or stateless functional component (SFC).

 ## Installation

-Install **wix-react-tools** as a dependency in your local project
+Install **wix-react-tools** as a dependency in your local project.

 Using npm:
 ```bash